|

 All of my queries on overdue manuscripts remain unanswered at this point.
 I did get

-word from Roc that my galleys for Rena 733 (in Treachery & Treason) should arrive in a
+word from Roc that my galleys for Rena 733 (in Treachery & Treason) should arrive in a few weeks.

 A point of hopeful news: an agent query has resulted in a request to see chapters and an